SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/device-protocols.md

 In the section _mappingExecution_ - _http_ - _failureHandling_

-- _enabled_[boolean] - activate or deactivate the fail over for custom actions, default is true
+- _enabled_[boolean]: activate or deactivate the fail over for custom actions, default is true

-- _flushQueueDelay_[seconds] - time until a queue will be cleared automatically, default is 60
+- _flushQueueDelay_[seconds]: time until a queue will be cleared automatically, default is 60

-- _reScheduleDelay_[seconds] - time until the stored queues will be rescheduled, should be higher than _flushQueueDelay_ and not a multiple value of _flushQueueDelay_, default is 150
+- _reScheduleDelay_[seconds]: time until the stored queues will be rescheduled, should be higher than _flushQueueDelay_ and not a multiple value of _flushQueueDelay_, default is 150

-- _reScheduleElements_[number] - number of queues loaded for retry at the same time, default is 100
+- _reScheduleElements_[number]: number of queues loaded for retry at the same time, default is 100

-- _failedCustomActionQueueSize_[number] - size of maximum elements in one queue; if the limit is reached the queue will be saved, default is 100
+- _failedCustomActionQueueSize_[number]: size of maximum elements in one queue; if the limit is reached the queue will be saved, default is 100

-- _maxRetries_[number] - number of retries for failed queues; if the maximum is reached the queue will be saved as permanently failed and never retried again, default is 5
+- _maxRetries_[number]: number of retries for failed queues; if the maximum is reached the queue will be saved as permanently failed and never retried again, default is 5

-- _pendingMaxAge_[seconds] - queues with a timestamp older than this will not be retried regardless of the retry status, default is 86400
+- _pendingMaxAge_[seconds]: queues with a timestamp older than this will not be retried regardless of the retry status, default is 86400